michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 ##### US Core Usage

-This IG leverages the [US Core]({{ site.data.fhir.ver.uscoreR4 }}) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this IG either leverages them directly or uses them as a base for any additional constraints needed to support the research use cases.
+This IG leverages the [US Core]({{site.data.fhir.ver.uscoreR4}}) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this IG either leverages them directly or uses them as a base for any additional constraints needed to support the research use cases.
 If no constraints are needed, this IG does not define any profiles.

-##### US Public Health (US PH) library profiles Usage
+##### US Public Health (PH) library profiles Usage

-This IG leverages the [US PH library profiles](https://github.com/HL7/fhir-us-ph-common-library-ig) defined by HL7 Public Health WG for sharing public health reporting data which includes the following profiles:
+This IG leverages the [US PH Library Profiles](https://build.fhir.org/ig/HL7/fhir-us-ph-common-library-ig/index.html) as a reference to define the following profile(s) in this IG:

 	* USPublicHealthEncounter
 	* USPublicHealthPatient